-Building the latest Cognetif website
+Building the Cognetif Website with Perch CMS

 Welcome to the latest iteration of the Cognetif website!

 This is the second iteration since the start of the business late 2018.
-I like the idea of refreshing the color scheme and website often so I though with the start of the second year in business, a new site would be nice, especially since the last was kind of thrown together at the last minute :-) .
+I like the idea of refreshing the colour scheme and website often so I though with the start of the second year in business, a new site would be nice, especially since the last was kind of thrown together at the last minute :-) .
 The last site was built on Yii2 which is a great framework for websites and applications, but this time I decided to go with my go-to CMS for client work: Perch CMS.
 I've became a registered developer for Perch last year and really enjoy working with the CMS primarily because it keeps out of the way of the website design.
 Being a structured content CMS, it also allows content editors to focus on their content without messing around with the website style.
 I have future posts planned to compare Perch and other CMS frameworks so I won't go into much detail here.
 I wanted to write this post to show that "we practice what we preach" and that the development of the Cognetif site is seen as no different than any of our client sites.
 So here is what has gone into building the site.

 The Perch Build

 This site is built on the Runway version of Perch CMS.
-Perch is a nice CMS for developers for many reaons, one being its easy to extend through custom apps and plugins.
-This is great because the core of the site stays light and you add on only what you need for the project at hand, your site can grow as you require and you're not stuck with a bunch of extra plugins or funcionality that needs to be maintainted you're not actually using.
+Perch is a nice CMS for developers for many reasons, one being its easy to extend through custom apps and plugins.
+This is great because the core of the site stays light and you add on only what you need for the project at hand, your site can grow as you require and you're not stuck with a bunch of extra plugins or functionality that needs to be maintained you're not actually using.
 This reduces the amount of maintenance and security concerns for the site making its life span much longer and a better return on investment.